dhop90/homebridge-http-esp8266-battery/README.md

 I needed to monitory the file space usage of an ESP8266 that I'm using as a garage door opener.
 The system takes images when the door opens or closes and I want to monitor the file space usage

-I modified the code from the iPCameraBattery accesory from Homebridge Http Ipcamera Battery
+I modified the code from the [iPCameraBattery accesory](https://github.com/rohaizanr/homebridge-http-ipcamera-battery)

-homebridge-http-ipcamera-battery v1.0.0 (2022-01-24)

 ## Installation